searls/pixel-killer/README.md

 ### killPixelAtScreenPosition(x, y)

-This function will kill a pixel currently at the given **screen coordinates** (even if that pixel is outside the current window; if the window is moved over that screen position, the dead pixel will be rendered).
+This function will kill a pixel at the given **screen coordinates** (even if that pixel is outside the current window; if the window is moved over that screen position, the dead pixel will then be rendered).
 It will also update as the window is scrolled, moved, and resized:

 ```js